-Department of Commerce, NOAA Nautical Data Branch N/CS26 1315 East West Hwy Silver Spring, MD 20910 b.
+https://nauticalcharts.noaa.gov/publications/standards-and-requirements.html b.
 Frequency: Historically, reduced water depth due to silt settlement only minimally affects POLA and POLB.
-Therefore, the committee considers the current frequency of sounding checks adequate.
-With minor variations, both ports check the depth with a similar frequency, usually at the request from pilots, tenants, the Dredge Committee, or as required by the Ports' capital programs.
 POLA and POLB check certain wharves with known shoaling problems more often.
 In POLB, berths are sounded at a frequency of two years to verify water depth and any maintenance dredging needs.
 This is done under a formal program.
-In POLA, cruise terminals are surveyed, dived, and sounded monthly, and oil terminal berths are sounded annually.
-Container and dry bulk berths are sounded at least every five years.
-Both POLB and POLA continually inspect backlands behind the wharves for settlement that may also indicate sloughing.
-If settlement is observed, soundings and dive inspections are ordered to confirm the seafloor conditions and to identify any maintenance needs.
+In POLA, cruise terminals are surveyed, dived, and sounded monthly; oil terminal berths are sounded annually.
+Container and dry bulk berths are sounded at least every three years.
+All other berths (including out-of-service berths) are sounded at least every five years.
+POLB and POLA continually inspect backlands behind the wharves for settlement that may indicate sloughing.
+Soundings and dive inspections are ordered to confirm the seafloor conditions and identify any maintenance needs if settlement is observed.